MrGoudam/ComputerVision_Algorithms/Detection/backgroundSubtraction/README.md

 The apply method is responsible for updating the background for the BackgroundSubtractorKNN and BackgroundSubtractorMOG2 objects, which takes an image as an argument.

 ### Requirements
-+ Static chamber;
++ Static chamber.
 + Static background.

 ### Advantages
 + Finds moving objects in the image.

 ### Disadvantages
-+ The background information remains on the output mask;
++ The background information remains on the output mask.
 + If the background is moving, then the movement of the subject may be lost.

 ### When to apply